Space & Time

 A depiction of the curvature of spacetime.

 So let's talk about how this relates to space.
-In web UI, empty space helps manage cognitive load in two ways; the space within a given view, and the space between views.
-Within a view, space visually distiguishes relationships and limits the overall number of visible elements.
+In web UI, empty space helps manage cognitive load across two dimensions; the space within a given view, and the space between views.

 A depiction of how empty space affects a single view.